samreetdhillon/variable-star-classifier/readme.md

 ## Notes / Caveats

 - The Teff relation and the giant/dwarf cut are approximate; treat derived masses/radii as order-of-magnitude estimates.
-- The script uses a class-balanced Random Forest (`[`clf`](variable-star.py)`) — consider cross-validation or hyperparameter tuning for production use.
+- The classifier uses a class-balanced Random Forest — consider cross-validation or hyperparameter tuning for production use.
-- Columns expected in the input CSV include Period, Amplitude, Mean_gmag, LKSL_statistic, bp_rp, parallax, parallax_over_error, ML_classification.
+- Required columns in input CSV: `Period`, `Amplitude`, `Mean_gmag`, `LKSL_statistic`, `bp_rp`, `parallax`, `parallax_over_error`, `ML_classification`.
-- T_eff is computed using an empirical relation, with the coefficients taken from [_A.
-Mucciarelli 2021_](https://arxiv.org/abs/2106.03882)
+- Teff is computed using an empirical relation from [_A.
+Mucciarelli 2021_](https://arxiv.org/abs/2106.03882).
+- All generated outputs are saved to the `outputs/` folder.

 ## Extensions & Future Work

-- Implement deep learning models for higher-dimensional feature analysis.
+- Implement deep learning models for higher-dimensional feature analysis
+- Add cross-validation and hyperparameter optimization
+- Extend to additional variable star classes
+- Implement automated light curve analysis

 ## Author